Julie's Multiple Award-Winning Equine Law Book is Available for Purchase!

 -- and much more

 Thank you for your past interest in Julie's first two Equine Law Books.
-Many thousands have sold, but they are now out of print:
+Many thousands have sold, but the books are out of print:

-Equine Law & Horse Sense (published 1996, 166 pages), MORE Equine Law & Horse Sense (published 2000, 234 pages).
-For many equine studies colleges, these books were required reading.
+Equine Law & Horse Sense (published 1996, 166 pages).
+MORE Equine Law & Horse Sense (published 2000, 234 pages).
+For many equine studies programs, these books were required reading.

-In addition, Julie Fershtman is also co-author/co-editor of the ABA book Litigating Animal Law Disputes: A Complete Guide for Lawyers (584 pgs.)
+In addition, Julie Fershtman is also co-author/co-editor of the ABA book Litigating Animal Law Disputes: A Complete Guide for Lawyers (published by the ABA in 2009, 584 pgs.)

-This book was published by the American Bar Association in 2009 and is still available for purchase through the ABA and on Amazon.
+This book was published by the American Bar Association and is available for purchase through the ABA and on Amazon.
 Chapters include:

 About the Author